-Thankfully, there are a few signs you can look out for to see if your puppy is coming from a reputable breeder or a puppy mill, so make sure to keep these things in mind if you’re purchasing a puppy at any point in your life.
+Thankfully, there are a few telltale signs you can look out for to see if your puppy is coming from a reputable breeder or a puppy mill, so make sure to keep these signs in mind if you’re purchasing a puppy at any point in your life.

-The first thing to do is to ask to see your pups parents, make sure you see them in person as a breeder who owns a puppy mill can easily lie and send you a photo which is fake.
-If the breeder makes up excuses and doesn’t allow you to see your pups parents then this is a worrying sign and is a clear indicator that your pup is most likely from a puppy mill.
+The first thing to do is to ask to see the parents of your pup, make sure you meet them in person as a breeder who owns a puppy mill can comfortably lie and send you a fake photo.
+If the breeder makes up excuses and doesn’t allow you to see your pup’s parents, then this is a worrying sign and could be a clear indicator that your pup is likely from a puppy mill.

-Just like above this is another important thing to do, if you see your puppy with its mother and everything looks fine, both mum and her pups look healthy then this is a good indicator that your puppy is from a reputable breeder.
-However, if your breeder doesn’t allow you to see mum and simply shows you your puppy alone or with their siblings then this is a worrying sign that your pup may come from a puppy farm.
+Just like the point above this is another crucial thing to do, if you see your puppy with its mother and everything looks fine, both mum and her pups look healthy then this is an excellent indicator that your puppy is from a reputable breeder.
+However, if your breeder doesn’t allow you to see mum and shows you your puppy alone or with their siblings, then this is a worrying sign that your pup may come from a puppy farm.

-Another indicator that your puppy is from a puppy mill is if they or their fellow siblings have any eye or ear problems or obvious health conditions.
+Another indicator that your puppy is from a puppy mill is if they or their fellow siblings have any eye or ear problems or visible health conditions.
 Puppies who have weepy eyes and are overall lethargic may, in reality, come from a puppy mill, even if you are viewing them from a typical home.
 A breeder who owns or runs a puppy mill can easier find a regular home to show you the pups in, but the reality is they could come from a puppy mill and live in awful conditions.

-Writing today’s post was both upsetting and happy as I got to think about all many joy-filled moments that our canine companions bring us, but I also had to learn about the harsh reality of puppy mills across America.
+Writing today’s post was both upsetting and uplifting as I got to think about all many joy-filled moments that our canine companions bring us.
+Still, I also had to learn about the harsh reality of puppy mills across America.
 Thankfully, we have national days like today which help people all across the globe realise how important it is to adopt instead of shop for pets and to help raise awareness about puppy mills with the hopes that one day they will be a thing of the past.

-Thanks for reading today’s post, I hope you all liked learning about National Puppy Day and if so, then let me know by hitting that like button or giving it a share so other pet parents can learn about this special day and help to raise awareness about the importance of adopting one of the many pets in shelters worldwide.
+Thanks for reading today’s post, and I hope you all liked learning about National Puppy Day.
+If so then let me know by hitting that like button or giving it a share so other pet parents can learn about this particular day, but more importantly, raise awareness about the importance of adopting one of the many pets in shelters worldwide.
 While also learning about the horrors of the many puppy mills worldwide.